freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/happy-numbers.md

 ---

 ## Description

 <section id='description'>

-A <a href="https://en.wikipedia.org/wiki/Happy_number" target="_blank">happy number</a> is defined by the following process:
+A [happy number](https://en.wikipedia.org/wiki/Happy_number) is defined by the following process:

-Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals <code>1</code> (where it will stay), or it loops endlessly in a cycle which does not include <code>1</code>.
-Those numbers for which this process ends in <code>1</code> are happy numbers, while those that do not end in <code>1</code> are unhappy numbers.
+Starting with any positive integer, replace the number by the sum of the squares of its digits, and repeat the process until the number equals `1` (where it will stay), or it loops endlessly in a cycle which does not include `1`.
+Those numbers for which this process ends in `1` are happy numbers, while those that do not end in `1` are unhappy numbers.

 </section>

 ## Instructions

 <section id='instructions'>

 Implement a function that returns true if the number is happy, or false if not.

 </section>

 ## Tests

 <section id='tests'>

 ```yml